sauravsaxena7/OnlineVideoStreaming-Android-App/README.md

 &rarr; And this app will definitely help you todo your works on very right time.

-### Firstly you have to login or register to our app with right email and password.

    Light Splash Screen             |  Dark Spalsh Screen :-------------------------:|:-------------------------: